How To Tell If A Ruby Is Real

 Nowadays, the demand for rubies is very high in the market, and people fail to recognize the difference between real and fake rubies.
-When people don’t understand how to differentiate between real and fake rubies, it becomes easy for a few sellers to sell duplicate gems at real gem prices and make money out of them.
-You should know how to differentiate them, and for that reason, we are giving you some knowledge about NATURAL AND SYNTHETIC RUBIES.
+When people don’t know the difference between natural and synthetic rubies, it becomes easy for a few sellers to sell duplicate gems at real gem prices and make money out of them.
+Here are some easy test by which you can identify real one.
+For this, first understand rubies type;

 Natural ruby, also known as Manik stone, forms beneath the earth’s surface under specific environmental and temperature conditions.
 Human involvement is limited to cutting and polishing, which gives the ruby its divinity, radiance, and vibrancy.